A Different Breed of Killer: History

-Formed in October 2006, A Different Breed of Killer quickly made a name for themselves in the deathcore scene.
+Formed in October 2006, A Different Breed of Killer made a name for themselves in the deathcore scene.
 Less than a year after their formation, the band signed with Rise Records and released I, Colossus, which received generally positive reviews.
-The band has toured with such bands as Whitechapel, Through the Eyes of the Dead, and Impending Doom.
+The band has toured with Whitechapel, Through the Eyes of the Dead, and Impending Doom.

-Recently, A Different Breed Of Killer have announced they are preparing their second full-length to be titled The city.
-The album will be produced by the band's drummer Nija Walker, who has been a student of recording technologies for 8 years, and worked directly under world-renowned mastering engineer Seva at SoundCurrent Mastering in Knoxville, TN.
-The album will also be mastered by Seva.
+A Different Breed Of Killer announced their second full-length to be titled The city.
+The album would be produced by the band's drummer Nija Walker, who has been a student of recording technologies for eight years, and worked under mastering engineer Seva at SoundCurrent Mastering in Knoxville, TN.
+The album would be mastered by Seva.
 Also unique to this recording is plans to record, mix and master the entire album in Dolby Digital 5.1 Surround sound.
 The band stated "to our knowledge this is the first time this process has been applied to a death metal record."

-The band has also announced that they have left Rise Records and are in the process of securing a new label for The city.
+The band has announced that they have left Rise Records and are in the process of securing a new label for The City.

-Some of the members are in a new band named Persaeus.
+Some of the members later joined a band named Persaeus.

 In 2016, the band announced that their new vocalist was Kevin Bivins of American deathcore bands Senor Bivins and What Lies Beneath.
-Bivins also announced the album would be released soon and that he designed the artwork for it.
-On June 27, 2016, nearly 8 years after the release of I, Colossus, the band made an announcement that "The Devouring Storm", the single from their second album The city, will be released on July 9, with the full album supposedly coming in November 2016.
-The band has also started an Indiegogo campaign to fund the album.
+Bivins announced the album would be released soon and that he designed the artwork.
+On June 27, 2016, nearly eight years after the release of I, Colossus, the band announced that "The Devouring Storm", the single from their second album The city, would be released on July 9, with the full album supposedly coming in November 2016.
+The band started an Indiegogo campaign to fund the album.

-The album was released on May 27, 2017, and the band's last Facebook post was on August 12, 2017.
-There has been no activity of the band since.
+The album was released on May 27, 2017.
+The band's last Facebook post was on August 12, 2017.
+There has been no band activity since.